sshishe/jsdeodorant/README.md

 To be able to run the tool without eclipse, you may run `mvn clean compile assembly:single` in the `core` folder of JSDeodorant to build the appropriate JAR file in the target folder.

-The for example, you can run the tool with the following command:
+Then, you can run the tool with the following command:
 `java -jar target/jsdeodorant-0.0-SNAPSHOT-jar-with-dependencies.jar -help` to show the switches that you can pass to the tool.

 ## License